Quick Definition: The Cocktail Party Effect says that people focus on the information most relevant to them (like our name, or personal information).

 It seems like every company is chasing personalization.
 In fact, almost 70% of brands surveyed in an Everstring report called it a “top priority.”It could be easy to write personalization off as a shiny object, if not for the financial returns:

 - Personalized marketing drives growth: According to McKinsey research, companies that excel at personalization generate 40% more revenue than brands that are just "average" at it.

 - The higher the investment, the better the returns: Companies with ROI of 2x or more said personalization made up at least 20% of their marketing budget.

 - Personalization drives long-term customer value: Brands that had the highest personalization ROI (3x or more) focused on loyalty as their top KPI.
 Companies with lower ROI targeted short term measures like average order value.

 It’s clear there’s evidence supporting personalization.
 It compels customers to act, and they’re actively asking for more.
-In a recent study, Infosys found that 31% of customers wish their experiences were “far more” personalized.
+In a recent study, McKinsey found that 76% of customers get actively frustrated if their experience isn't personalized.

 But why?
 The answer lies in a psychological principle known as the Cocktail Party Effect.

 The Cocktail Party Effect was discovered in the 1950s by a British Cognitive scientist named Colin Cherry.
 Cherry wanted to understand what people focus on and why.
 After researching the dynamics of a noisy room, he discovered something interesting.
 Our brain separates overlapping conversations and background noise into different auditory streams.
 It can then decide to ignore information that isn’t relevant.